-Clicking on the cancel button, or clicking on the Clear button in the drawer, will remove the icon from the status bar.
+Clicking on the cancel button, or clicking on the Clear button in the drawer, or clicking on the notification entry in the drawer, will remove the icon from the status bar.
+The latter is because we included FLAG_AUTO_CANCEL in the Notification, indicating that a tap on the drawer entry should cancel the Notification itself.